locastan/goblins-pixel-dungeon-master/README.md

 # goblins-pixel-dungeon-master
 Goblins Pixel Dungeon

+This is the old pre-gradle version.
+The new one can be found at this repository: https://github.com/locastan/GoblinsPixelDungeonGradle

 "Goblins Pixel Dungeon".
 It is a fandom modification based on Unleashed PD by David Mitchell with artwork, items, characters and lore from Tarol Hunt-Stephens www.goblinscomic.org. :)

 Google Play: https://play.google.com/store/apps/details?id=com.locastan.pixeldungeongoblins